mark-watson/Java-AI-Book/manuscript/semantic_web.md

 The following figure shows a UML diagram for the wrapper classes and interface that I wrote for Jena to make it easier for you to get started.
 My wrapper uses an in-memory RDF repository that supports inference, loading RDF/RDFS/OWL files, and performing both local and remote SPARQL queries.
 If you decide to use semantic web technologies in your development you will eventually want to use the full Jena APIs for programmatically creating new RDF triples, finer control of the type of repository (options are in-memory, disk based, and database), [type definitions](https://www.w3.org/TR/swbp-xsch-datatypes/) and inferencing, and programmatically using query results.
 That said, using my wrapper library is a good place for you to start experimenting.

 Referring to the following figure, the class constructor **JenaApis** opens a new in-memory RDF triple store and supplies the public APIs we will use later.
 The data class **QueryResults** has public class variables for variable names used in a query and a list or rows, one row for each query result.
-The class **Cache** is used internally to cache SPARQL query results for later use without having to require a remote SPARQL endpoint like DBPedia or WikiData.
+The class **Cache** is used internally to cache SPARQL query results for later to improve performance and use without having online access a remote SPARQL endpoint like DBPedia or WikiData.

 ![UML Class Diagram for Apache Jena Wrapper Classes](images/jenaapis-uml.png)